Managing insomnia during stressful times

 Why we need to sleep

-“Sleep plays a vital role in our body’s ability to maintain balance,” says Ruiz.
-He notes that proper rest helps our immune systems function, keeps hormone levels in check and flushes waste products from our brains.
+“Sleep plays a vital role in our body’s ability to heal itself and maintain balance,” says Camilo A. Ruiz, DO, a sleep specialist and member of the American Academy of Sleep Medicine.
+He notes that proper rest helps our immune systems function, keeps our hormone levels in check, and flushes waste products from our brains.

-“Many biological processes that keep us healthy and prepare us for the following day occur during sleep time,” Ruiz says.
+“Many biological processes occur during the sleep time that keep us healthy and prepare us for the following day,” Ruiz says.
 “When we don’t partake in that, it hinders the body’s ability to heal itself.”

-Sleep also plays a key role in our mental health, says Ward, as lack of sleep is common in those struggling with depression, anxiety, bipolar disorder, PTSD and ADHD, although it’s not exactly known why.
-“Although the underlying mechanisms between lack of sleep and mental health are not fully understood, sleep seems to play an important role,” says Ward.
+Sleep also plays a key role in our mental health, says Ward.
+Lack of sleep is common in those with depression, anxiety, bipolar disorder, PTSD, and ADHD, although it’s not exactly known why.
+“Although the underlying mechanisms between lack of sleep and mental/physical health are not fully understood, sleep seems to play an important role,” she adds.

-Even for those without diagnosed mental health issues, it can be hard to regulate emotions, make decisions or think clearly when you’ve gotten very little sleep, especially when you’re already feeling increased anxiety due to the pandemic.
+Even for those without diagnosed mental health issues, it can be hard to regulate emotions, make decisions, or think clearly when you’ve gotten very little sleep.

 What to do about insomnia right now

-If you are having issues falling or staying asleep, try these four tips:
+If you’re having issues falling or staying asleep, try these tips.

-Have a worry time.
 It’s useful to distract yourself with things that make you happy, like watching a funny movie or a comedy on TV.
-But you should also try designating a “worry time” each day to help contain distressing thoughts and anxieties.
+But you should also try designating a worry time each day to help contain distressing thoughts and anxieties.

 “Relax, sit back and think about yourself and think about those things that are bothering you,” says Karl Doghramji, MD, medical director of the Jefferson Sleep Disorders Center at Jefferson University Hospitals in Philadelphia.